GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/singlevm/README.md

 ## Prerequisites

-This example package generates a deployment manager template for a wordpress GCE VM.
-Your GCP project must contain a wordpress VM image to use in the deployment manager template.
+This example package generates a Deployment Manager template for a wordpress GCE VM.
+Your GCP project must contain a wordpress VM image to use in the Deployment Manager template.
 The following command copies the wordpress VM image from the [click-to-deploy project](https://github.com/GoogleCloudPlatform/click-to-deploy) to your GCP project.